Public advocate vs. Sunday World

 Analysis

-The picture depicted three school girls who were involved in sexual acts.
+The picture depicted three school girls who were posing in sexual acts.
 The caption read: “X-rated: Pupils pose for a provocative picture on school property.
 The pictures were uploaded to a Twitter account and have been viewed several times.”

 The following sentences by Sunday World summmarise its defence: “The photograph in question…was of three schoolgirls – fully clothed and with their faces obscured – who were demonstrating sexual positions but who were most certainly not having sex.
 The use of the photograph is justified on two grounds – firstly, the context and use was appropriate, and secondly, it does not flout the definition of child pornography.”